Protesters ‘Trump’ Flag Waving Rally and Speakers

 Many of the Proud Boys wore matching black Fred Perry polo shirts, others were in sweatshirts with the Proud Boys logo.

-When asked whether he thought the the Proud Boys were engaging in intimidation tactics, too, he said if a woman is attacked, they’d help her out — even if she was from the other side.
+When asked whether he thought the the Proud Boys were also engaging in intimidation tactics, he said if a woman is attacked, they’d help her out — even if she was from the other side.

 Dan said that Antifa was protesting the pro-Trump rally and alleged they were making it an unsafe atmosphere.
 He also alleged that Antifa is going to dox the pro-Trump flag-wavers.